yuguangchen1/KcwiKit/kcwikit/docs/Running_red_DRP.md

     ```

 4. (opitonal) Running the median filtering.
+   **Notes**:
-   **Note: This is not an optional step if you are dealing with bright point-like target due to the diffraction spikes**
+    - This is not an optional step if you are dealing with bright point-like target due to the diffraction spikes**
+    - To run median filtering on the red channel, make sure to run the DRP-version of
+    the sky subtraction first.

     Create white-light and 2D-flattened images for `icube.fits` files.